sillelien/dollar/dollar-script/src/main/resources/examples/op/not.md

-Returns the negation of the right-hand-side expression.
+Returns the logical negation of the right-hand-side expression.